mbrochh/nodebox-ansible/README.md

 * I had to download and install `libssl1.1.1`
   (see discussion here https://github.com/cculianu/Fulcrum/issues/126);
-  I can likely remove this when a new Fulcrum version is released
+  I will remove this when a new Fulcrum version is released
 * The docker installation is slightly different because the installation instructions in the docker docs have since changed.
   * we can now use `docker compose` instead of `docker-compose`

+# TODOs

+Notes to self:

+* Remove libssl1.1.1 installation when Fulcrum1.8.1 is out
+* It seems like it can all be done in one step, we just should not enable the tor settings in `bitcoin.conf` for the initial chain download, so maybe step2 should only be for insertin those settings and everything else should be in step1.
 # CLI Commands

 Just taking some notes here about useful CLI commands that k3tan shares in